darky/rocket-pipes/README.md

 # Rocket pipes

-Powerful pipes, that can chain Promise and ADT like Maybe or Either from popular FP libraries (currently tested Monet only)
+Powerful pipes, that chain Promise and ADT like Maybe or Either from popular FP libraries (currently tested Monet only)

 ## Examples